Making DEI Obsolete: When DEI is the Solution and The Problem

 It’s time to make a roadmap.

-For the “remodeling project” to be successful, we have to level-set with our organization that a shift is coming and that it begins with centering DEI as the main stage.
+In order for the “remodeling project” to be successful, we have to level-set with our organization that a shift is coming and that it begins with centering DEI as the main stage.

-This means we need to co-create a roadmap with DEI leaders, consultants, executives, etc., communicate that roadmap, and execute it.
+This means we need to co-create a roadmap with DEI leaders, consultants, executives, etc.,

-It’s the experience that matters and defines DEI.
+It’s the experience that matters, and defines DEI.

-In any organization, recruitment, retention, and the quality of work are all impacted by what people experience as a part of the workplace culture.
+In any given organization, recruitment, retention, and the quality of work are all impacted by what people experience as a part of the workplace culture.
 If they feel valued, included, and treated fairly, people tend to stay longer, engage deeper in the work, and be comfortable sharing quality referrals for the organization to recruit.

 If they experience the opposite?
-You’re likely to see the impact through reviews on places like GlassDoor and feel the impact as the quality of work declines, applications to apply decline in diversity representation, and team members are too busy looking for their exit to focus on what’s happening internally.
+You’re likely to see the impact through reviews on places like GlassDoor, and feel the impact as the quality of work declines, applications to apply decline in diversity representation, and team members are too busy looking for their exit to focus on what’s happening internally.

-An antagonistic culture takes its toll on an organization for years to come.
+A negative culture takes its toll on an organization for years to come.
 If we can reverse this, the positive impact that can be had on the workforce at large pays dividends.

-The roadmap to making DEI obsolete starts and ends with recognizing that the road we’ve been on will no longer take us to the destination we were trying to reach.
-It’s time to try a new approach, route, and mode of transportation to build impact organizations whose insides match their outsides.
+The roadmap to making DEI obsolete starts and ends with recognizing that the road we’ve been on is no longer going to take us to the destination we were trying to reach.

 References

 Cardoza, N. (2023/March).
 Companies Committed to DEI.
 Then, the Layoffs Started.
-Anti-Racism Daily.
+Anti-Racsim Daily.

 Gonzales, M. (2023/March).
 Why Are DEI Roles Disappearing?
 SHRM.